There are tons of common questions about digital marketing we hear a lot at Bluleadz.

 - When a blog is frequently updated, it makes your site seem more active and trustworthy.

 Your blog is the centerpiece of your site because it’s where you showcase helpful, informative, useful content for site visitors.
 This makes them much more likely to pick you over a “brand X” website that doesn’t offer them value until they plunk down some dough.

-9. “How Do I Know What To Write About?”
+11. “How Do I Know What to Write About?”